 - Supervisor should contact the Disability Claims Manager at 412-396-6677 to report all injuries/ illnesses as soon as possible, stating employee name, what happened, and if employee sought medical treatment.
 Leave a voice or e-mail message email@example.com, if no one is available.

 - The Disability Claims Manager will contact the employee to determine status of injury and necessary medical follow-up.
 A letter may be sent to the employee explaining pertinent workers' compensation issues and the medical providers that must be used according to Duquesne's Medical Provider Notice.
-She will also interact with physicians, supervisor, and employee to determine work status, physical restrictions, if applicable, and any temporary, light-duty positions needed to accommodate such restrictions.
+She will also interact with physicians, supervisor, and the employee to determine work status, physical restrictions, if applicable, and any temporary, light-duty positions needed to accommodate such restrictions.
 She will continue this process for the duration of the injury or illness.

 - The Disability Claims Manager will investigate causes of injuries or illnesses, and will review and enforce corrective actions to eliminate future incidents.